hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 ### Reading patterns in practice

-All three of these reading patterns are relevant and useful when observed in a vaccuum, however the reality of how users read, consume, and comprehend content is most likely a combination of all three.
+All three of these reading patterns are relevant and useful when observed in isolation, however, the reality of how users read, consume, and comprehend content is likely a combination of multiple reading patterns that change and overlap depending on the context.
 With that in mind, keeping these patterns top of mind and how they are relevant to different types of UX content will help to produce the best experience.